 You can use a fluffy blanket that resembles a cloud.
 Or you can fill a large basket with cotton.
 Gently place your subject on the cotton cloud at either side of the rainbow.

-6. Create Custom Backgrounds Using Tape and Coloured Paper
+6. Create Custom Backgrounds Using Tape and Colored Paper

 Make sure the colored paper is large enough to let you take wide photos and close-ups.
 You can use washi tape instead of regular tape to avoid damaging the wall.